cdapio/cdap-ingest/file-tailer/README.md

  ```

- Once installed,
- To configure the daemon, edit following file:
+ Once installed, configure the daemon by editing the file:

  ```
     /etc/file-tailer/conf/file-tailer.properties
  ```

- At least following parameters should be specified:
+ These parameters must be specified:

   - pipes
   - pipes.pipe1.source.work_dir